VHarisop/maxplus/README.md

 # maxplus
-An Octave toolbox for performing common tasks in max algebra.
+An Octave toolbox for performing common tasks in [max-plus algebra][maxpluswiki].

 ## Creating matrices and vectors in the max-plus semiring
 A constructor for max-plus matrices is available.
 To create a new matrix/vector